 Nearby communities can be a good alternative.
 Rösrath, Overrath and Engelskirchen are situated between Cologne and Gummersbach directly next to the commuter rail RB 25.
 This way, you will be connected to both cities while benefitting from lower rent prices compared to Cologne.

-What is the situation on the housing market in Leverkusen / Opladen / Chempark?
+What is the situation on the housing market in Leverkusen / Opladen?

 Luckily, the situation is more relaxed than in Cologne.
 However, there are also fewer offers.
 Leverkusen is bordering Cologne to the north, about 12km away from the city center, and has about 163.000 inhabitants.
 Rent for small apartments and shared apartments is comparatively cheap, but offers are very popular and will be taken quickly, especially when looking in the city center.
 Start your search as soon as possible.

-The new campus in Opladen – scheduled to open for the winter semester of 2021/22 – will be located directly at Opladen train station, guaranteeing good public transportation connections to both Cologne and Leverkusen.
+The Faculty of Applied Natural Sciences is located in Leverkusen Opladen – directly at Opladen train station, guaranteeing good public transportation connections to both Cologne and Leverkusen.

 I don’t have a place to stay yet, where can I spend the night?